 Teltta is for my tent, encampments and camping

 Historianelävöitys is for posts on historical re-enactment

 It has instructions and tutorials for making your own medieval clothing as well as some articles on medieval clothing.
 Many are in Finnish, but some in English and some just have enough pictures to be understandable.

 Books and Links

 The site also houses links and a list of useful books.
 So far, only a part of my library is listed here.
 Someday, I’ll have everything listed here.
 For more links, it’s good to see the Linkit – category in the blog, which is for posts that contain links.

 I’m a medieval enthusiast and a re-enactor.
 I started out in this hobby in 1995.
 Medieval re-enactment can seem like a bit of an odd hobby, but it’s a lot of fun!
 For me it’s a great way of doing something completely different, pursuing my interest in history, being creative and just relaxing.

 I’ve taught lots of classes on medieval clothing and crafts (and continue to do so with great gusto – if you are interested in booking me as a teacher, send me an email at neulakko a iki.fi).

 In real life, my master’s degree is in social sciences and I work with communications and government.
-I live in Helsinki with my husband, our son and two very helpful Cornish rex cats.
+I live in Helsinki with my family and two very helpful Cornish rex cats.